bkraffa/mlopszoomcampproject/README.md

 #### 3.2) docker run -it -p 9696:9696 mlopszoomcamp

-* 4 Test the deployed app:
+* 4 Test the deployed app (to test the prediction running on aws, parameters can be edited on the hard coded ride dictionary on test_prediction.py):

-#### 4.1) python test_prediction.py (to test the prediction running on aws, parameters can be edited on the hard coded ride dictionary on test_prediction.py )
+#### 4.1) python test_prediction.py